LossFirst/KaiBancho/readme.md

 ## License

-This KaiBanchoo is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License.
+This KaiBancho is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License.

 Full license can be found in LICENSE.md